master-senses/perplexity-take_home/README.md

 ```

 ### Data Preprocessing
 I used a custom dataset of my X bookmarks.
 I have 286 bookmarks, and scraped them from X and added additional NER entities to it.
+Please refer to the setup for examples of data.
+I have also attached json files with embeddings and my NER JSON file
 The Python pipeline handles data collection and preprocessing:
 - `scrape_bookmarks.py`: Scrapes X bookmarks using Selenium
 - `process_json.py`: Cleans and structures the data